The operational cost component is one of the simplest components in Brixx. It's used for modelling the running costs of your business.

 - Direct costs.
 Use the cost of sales or inventory component for costs directly related to and varying with your sales forecasts.

-Enter the amount you'll pay into the amount field.
 Use the dropdown to choose whether you want to regularly pay this per month, per quarter or per year or if it's just a one-off cost.

 If you want to vary the cost over time, press 'Show as table' to enter custom values into a grid.